joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 I find myself debugging classical race conditions, and [torn structs or interfaces]( https://blog.golang.org/share-memory-by-communicating), I find myself wishing for more.
-I have remarked before that simply running with [`GOMAXPROCS=1`](https://golang.org/pkg/runtime/#GOMAXPROCS), coupled with a simple [RPC system]( http://www.grpc.io/) can get you close to the simple "no intra-process parallelism" Midori model that we began with.
+I have remarked before that simply running with [`GOMAXPROCS=1`](https://golang.org/pkg/runtime/#GOMAXPROCS), coupled with a simple [RPC system]( http://www.grpc.io/) -- ideally integrated in such a way where you needn't step outside of your native type system -- can get you close to the simple "no intra-process parallelism" Midori model that we began with.
+And perhaps the best sweet spot of all.

 #### Rust